Last Updated on March 18, 2022 by Zwivel Team

-These stubborn creases are also often caused by smoking, sun damage, menopause, poor facial skin care and genetics.
-But there are plenty of time-tested ways to correct and prevent wrinkles around the eyes.
-In this article, we’ll consider the best treatment options to help you achieve wrinkle-free skin.
+These stubborn creases are also often caused by smoking, sun damage, menopause, poor facial skin care, and genetics.
+However, there are plenty of time-tested ways to correct and prevent wrinkles around the eyes.

 For these reasons, your anti-aging skin care regimen should always include treatment options that encourage the production of collagen and strengthen the skin.

-According to Manhattan dermatologist Dr. Joshua Zeichner, a combination of various treatments is the best solution.
+According to New York City dermatologist Dr. Joshua Zeichner, a combination of various treatments is the best solution.

 “We will typically use fractional ablative technology to get a ‘surgical like result’ with a minimally invasive technology.
 The best part about this procedure is it is one and done,” says Fromowitz.
-One treatment and you’re set, good to go.
+One treatment is all that is needed for results to appear.

 Most people say they’re happy with their results after a single treatment.
-Laser resurfacing treatments are meant to be permanent and the majority of big-name under eye laser treatments — Fraxel Re: Store and Fractional CO2, for example — are approved by the Food & Drug Administration (FDA).
+Laser resurfacing treatments are meant to be permanent and the majority of big-name under eye laser treatments — Fraxel re:store and Fractional CO2, for example — are approved by the US Food & Drug Administration (FDA).

-So how does it stack up?
 When compared to other under eye treatments, the potential side effects of laser options can be more intense.
-Some people report itching, swelling and blistering, which might last for several days following treatment.
-Plus, there have been rare cases where laser treatments caused permanent lightening of the skin and patients experienced infections.
+Some people report itching, swelling, and blistering, which might last for several days following treatment.

 During the procedure, a dermatologist will inject a very small amount of purified botulinum toxin into targeted muscles below the delicate skin around the eyes, which causes the area to temporarily relax and diminish the appearance of wrinkles.
 A good dermatologist will inject the measured, perfect amount of solution into your skin in order to prevent your face from appearing too stiff afterward, sparing you what’s come to be known as “trout pout”.

-According to the American Academy of Dermatology (ADA), most people see significant results just three to four days following a Botox treatment, and experience a significant reduction in the appearance of wrinkles for three to four months.
+According to the American Academy of Dermatology (AAD), most people see significant results just three to four days following a Botox treatment, and experience a significant reduction in the appearance of wrinkles for three to four months.
 The best thing about Botox is its short recovery period.
-The procedure can be performed in a half hour or less, and allows patients to return to their normal activities immediately after.
+The procedure can be performed in a half hour or less, and allows patients to return to most of their normal activities immediately afterwards.

 Should you have side effects lasting more than a few days following treatment, be sure to contact your doctor.

-Best For: Botox is a great way to temporarily fight wrinkles around the eyes, but it requires regular upkeep and occasional visits (every three to four months) for long-term maintenance.
+Best for: Botox is a great way to temporarily fight wrinkles around the eyes, but it requires regular upkeep and occasional office visits — every three to four months — for long-term maintenance.
 It is generally recommended for those with deep creases and dynamic wrinkles.

 Chemical peels are another excellent solution for treating under eye wrinkles.
 These treatments are not your standard eye wrinkle creams and should only be performed by a board-certified dermatologist or esthetician.
 They employ chemical solutions — often made with alpha hydroxy acid, glycolic acid or trichloroacetic acid — to deeply exfoliate the skin and eventually cause the top dermal layers to peel off.

 The only real problem with chemical peels is that they can’t be used for all skin types.
-In fact, the American Society for Dermatologic Surgery (ASDS) generally only recommends chemical peels for people with light-colored hair and skin.
-Unfortunately, the treatment just doesn’t work as well on people with darker skin.
+In fact, the American Society for Dermatologic Surgery (ASDS) generally only recommends chemical peels for people with lighter skin tones.
+Unfortunately, the treatment just doesn’t work as well on people with darker skin tones.

 Note that after a chemical peel your skin will be more susceptible to sunburn, with the exterior layer stripped away and unable to protect against harmful UV rays.
 To prevent sunburn and UV damage during this time, make sure to use a good-quality, extra-SPF sunscreen.

-Cost: Varies from approximately $150 for superficial peels to several thousand dollars for deep chemical peels.
+Cost: Varies from approximately $150 for superficial peels to several thousands of dollars for deep chemical peels.

-According to the ADA, some facial skin care products are better than others when it comes to improving the appearance of fine lines and wrinkles over the long-term.
-The best products for combating eye wrinkles are those with alpha hydroxy acids, retinol and vitamin C. The ADA says that alpha hydroxy acid can exfoliate the skin’s surface and encourage faster turnover rates in skin cells, while products containing vitamin C may soften fine lines.
+According to the AAD, some facial skin care products are better than others when it comes to improving the appearance of fine lines and wrinkles over the long-term.
+The best products for combating eye wrinkles are those with alpha hydroxy acids, retinol, and vitamin C. The AAD says that alpha hydroxy acid can exfoliate the skin’s surface and encourage faster turnover rates in skin cells, while products containing vitamin C may soften fine lines.